sunilmbaedu/Vrinda_Store_Data_Analysis/README.md

 - Data Analysis: The analysis phase involves exploring the data, performing statistical analysis, and identifying key metrics.
 - Dashboard Creation: An interactive dashboard is created to visually represent the analyzed data, making it accessible and informative for stakeholders.

+## Questions Find Out in Data (KPIs)

+- Compare the sales and orders using single chart.
+- Which month got the highest sales and orders?
+- Who purchased more - Men or Women?
+- What are different order status in 2022?
+- List top 10 states contributingto the sales?
+- Relation between age and gender based on number of orders.
+- Which Channel is contributing maximum to the sales?
+- Highest selling category?

 ## Getting Started

 ### Prerequisites